|

 Harris LLP.
 Mr. Hiss has been involved on numerous cases involving

-contract disputes, delay claims, construction defects, payment disputes
+contract disputes, delay claims, construction defects, payment disputes, mechanics lien claims

 and design malpractice.
 For example, Mr. Hiss successfully defended the